ShayKronfeld/graph2_cpp/README.md

 - Graph.cpp: Implementation of the Graph class methods.
 - Algorithms.hpp: Declaration of the Algorithms class, which provides various graph algorithms.
 - Algorithms.cpp: Implementation of the graph algorithms in the Algorithms class.

+  ## Known Limitations
+- The values in the diagonal must be 0.